Updated: Oct 27, 2022

 Finally, one of the best things you can do to prevent quiet quitting is to recognize and reward good work.
 Make sure your team members feel appreciated for their hard work, and let them know when they're doing a great job.
 This can go a long way in preventing someone from feeling like they need to quit.

 The good news is that there are things you can do to help.
 First, talk to your team members individually and encourage open communication.
 Promote a healthy work-life balance and recognize and reward good work.
 Finally, don’t be afraid to reach out for help.
-GFT has the experience and resources to provide additional capacity when your accounting and finance team is “quiet quitting.”
+GFT has the experience and resources to provide additional capacity to accounting and finance teams to prevent “quiet quitting.”